thota-sasanth/Road-Accidents-Interactive-Dashboard/README.md

 <br>

 ## Findings
 As the dataset taken is very large, there are a lot of insights that can be gathered after playing around with the dashboard.
-Some of the major findings I came across using the intearctions and dashboard are - population has a high impact on accident rate; weekdays have most number of accidents compared against weekends; 8AM and 5PM are the peak times for accidents within a day; Juntion, Traffic Signal, and Crossings are the top 3 accidents prone POI (point of interest areas); high humidity in the early mornings leads to more number of accidents; counties with most accidents have higher office job population compared to service job population.
+Some of the major findings I came across using the intearctions and dashboard are -

+* population has a high impact on accident rate
+* weekdays have most number of accidents compared against weekends
+* 8AM and 5PM are the peak times for accidents within a day
+* Juntion, Traffic Signal, and Crossings are the top 3 accidents prone POI (point of interest areas)
+* high humidity in the early mornings leads to more number of accidents
+* counties with most accidents have higher office job population compared to service job population.

 You can gather a lot more insights leveraging this custom-designed visual analytics dashboard.
 <br>